DeathStar3/Varicity-SCP-reproduction-package/varicity/README.md

 All scripts mentioned in this section are not located in the folder containing this readme.
 They are located and executed from the root of the VariCity-TS folder.

-The following Docker images hosted on the [Docker Hub](https://hub.docker.com/u/deathstar3) allow to use VariCity-TS without needing to build it.
+The following Docker images hosted on the [Docker Hub](https://hub.docker.com/u/deathstar3) allow you to use VariCity-TS without needing to build it.
 ```
 deathstar3/varicity-ts
 deathstar3/varicity-ts-backend